myriam2605/Rocket_Elevators_Svelte_Application/README.md

 # Rocket_Elevators_Svelte_Application

+My branche main is : myra-svelte

 ## create a new project in the current directory

 npm init svelte

-## create a new project in my-app

-npm init svelte my-app

-## To run my code
+## To run my code you have to be in myra-svelte branche

 npm run dev